 From my perspective, the contribution is the selfless act of doing something that contributes to other people's lives.
 In that way, it is the one thing that can create a supreme level of satisfaction in all other areas of our lives.

-The symbol of a diamond engagement ring contributes to your lives' betterment because of what it represents for your relationship.
-Because an engagement ring symbolizes the love you share and the beauty you see in each other.
+The symbol of a diamond engagement ring contributes to your life's betterment because of what it represents for your relationship.
+Specifically, it symbolizes the love you share and the beauty you see in each other.

 "I love you" because that is the true meaning and significance of an engagement ring.
-Of course, it certainly is going to help if the sparkle factor is out of this world.
-That is a good reason to use our free Diamond Concierge Service.
+Of course, it certainly will help if the sparkle factor is out of this world.
+That is an excellent reason to use our free Diamond Concierge Service.